 Is it possible to get an extension on the training deadline?

-Everyone will have three months to complete the mandatory modules and is asked to plan accordingly.
+Everyone will have one month from the date they receive their log in information to complete the mandatory modules and is asked to plan accordingly.

 How frequently will faculty and staff be required to complete this training?

 Most modules will only need to be completed one time except Respect in the Workplace.
 UNBC is required by legislation to provide access to annual training.

 Will additional training and development modules be offered?
 Will all of them be mandatory?

 Yes, more training modules are planned.
 Not all courses will be policy related, but they will support UNBC's strategic priorities.
 While these courses may or may not be mandatory for everyone, it is strongly recommended that faculty and staff participate.

 How can I check if my faculty/staff have completed their required modules?

 Managers and Chairs can contact the Human Resource department at email@example.com.
 Additionally, HR will provide Directors and Deans with status reports on a regular basis.

 Will faculty and staff receive a certificate of completion for these courses?

 Faculty and staff will not receive a certificate, but D2L will track users' progress.